djhaskin987/degasolv/docs/command-reference.rst

 *This subcommand introduced as of version 1.0.2*.

 This subcommand is used to generate a card file.
-This card file is used to represent a package within a degasolv repository.
+This card file is used to represent a package within a Degasolv repository.
 It is placed in a directory with other card files, and then the ``generate-repo-index`` command is used to search that directory for card files to produce a repository index.